Justice for Black Americans Is Justice For All Americans

 “When you blame victims of homelessness you take the focus off the structural issues that cause homelessness.”David Peery, MCARE Founder and Executive Director

 MCARE Board of Directors

-David Peery serves as the Chair of the Consumer Advisory Board of the Camillus Health Concern community clinic, which serves the homeless population of Miami.
-David also served as the federal class representative in the Pottinger v City of Miami consent decree that protected certain rights for unhoused persons in the City of Miami.
-He is active in several national homeless rights organizations, and sits on the Board of Directors for the National Health Care for the Homeless Council.
+Despite having a law degree, David Peery found himself homeless and living on the streets of Miami due to a bizarre intersection of a false arrest, unlawful self-help eviction, the loss of all of his possessions, and a job lay-off during the height of the 2008 recession.
+It became clear that homelessness isn’t due to personal irresponsibility, addiction or mental illness, but is deeply rooted in racism and our societal failure to ensure that housing is a fundamental human right.
+David became the federal class representative in the Pottinger v City of Miami consent decree that protected rights for unhoused persons in the City of Miami.
+He is active in several social justice and national homeless rights organizations, including serving as co-chair of the National Consumer Advisory Board for the National Health Care for the Homeless Council.
 David has a law degree from George Washington University and works as grant writer and health care

 regulatory compliance consultant.

 Born in New Orleans and raised in South Florida, Adrian is a community organizer by trade, with political, campus and non-profit organizing experience.
 His past causes include both of Barack Obama’s Presidential campaigns in Florida, student organizing at the Episcopal Chapel at the University of New Orleans and Housing Organizing in Liberty City through the Miami Workers Center.
 Through his housing organizing, he has become a local leader on the issues of gentrification and slumlords, and on the technical aspects of affordable housing development for extremely low-income residents in Miami.
 In addition to his role with MCARE, Adrian also serves as Executive Director of SMASH Miami.